Debunking the Arguments of PseudoSkeptics and Debunkers

 trust them in matters of the afterlife, paranormal, and scientific

-research??!!
-This is the kind of fishy
+research?!
+This is the kind of

 dodgeball they play.
-Obviously, this big

-argument of theirs that “anecdotal evidence is invalid” doesn’t even work with
+argument of theirs that “anecdotal evidence is

-simple down-to-earth venues like online auction transactions, so why use it as
+simple down-to-earth venues like online auction transactions, so why

 a measuring tool for reality and truth?

-Anyone with common sense knows that in regard to the Ebay test, they are
+knows that in regard to Ebay feedback

-utterly and completely wrong.
-Yet, as I
+they are utterly and completely wrong.

-mentioned, these skeptics are not about truth or reality at all, but about
+skeptics are not about truth or

-playing philosophical word games.
+all, but about playing philosophical word games.

 Previous